Where Do You Stand With Jesus?

 Turned Around, Facing Him

 Others face Jesus but look past Him—seeking what He can bring into their lives rather than seeking Him.
-They often wait for Him to act before moving, while He waits for them to follow so He can work through them.

 By His Side